 Cultural competency training should be undertaken by non-Indigenous and non-NWT researchers before engaging in the research process.
 Researchers should also devote time to learning about colonization impacts evident in the NWT, specific to social, cultural, environmental and economic spheres.
 Check out our resources on research in the Northwest Territories.

-- Consult our Process Maps on our How to Set Up A Health Research Project in the NWT page to help navigate setting up and getting your research project approved.
+- Consult our How to Set Up A Health Research Project in the NWT page to help navigate setting up and getting your research project approved.

 - Connect with us at Hotıì ts’eeda to help you navigate the research landscape of the NWT and identify potential partners and community research liaisons.